Sydney International Piano Competition: Broadcast

-All stages are broadcast live on radio throughout Australia and to the world online, by ABC Classic FM.
+Until 2020, all stages were broadcast live on radio throughout Australia and to the world online, by ABC Classic FM.
 In 2020, ABC Classic considered the Sydney International Piano Competition one of its highlights of the year.

-In 2016, the competition was streamed live and free on the competition's website and social media channels.
+The 2016 and 2023 competitions were streamed live and free on the competition's website and social media channels.
+At the 2023 competition, the afternoon session of the competition was aired live on 2MBS Fine Music Sydney, and during the finals the previous nights concert were aired the next day on ABC Classic.

 In 2021, for the first time since the competitions inception in 1977, patrons were required to pay a subscription fee to watch and listen to the competition.
 The ABC for the first time did not broadcast the event on free-to-air television.
 Instead subscriptions which ranged from $20-$30 per session or an overall online subscription of $350 were charged by SIPCA.

 Prizes

 The winner of the Sydney International Piano Competition receives a prize of $50,000 and a number of engagements including a national tour of Australia, international recital opportunities and a CD recording.
 Smaller prizes are awarded for other placings.
-In the competition's forty-year history, no Australian pianist has won first prize.
+In the competition's forty-six year history, no Australian pianist has won first prize.